bmlt-enabled/bmlt-root-server/README.md

 - Made it so the banner will stretch if more than one notification is displayed.
 - Made sure that the Root Server emits 'Content-Type:application/json; charset=UTF-8' whenever JSON is returned.
+- Fixed a warning in the Root Server format class.

 ***Version 2.7.14** -April 16, 2016*